 Koshirakura village lies in Niigata Prefecture some 200 km north of Tokyo and is one of 13 villages scattered along complex terrains carved out by the Shibumi River.
 A rural, mountainous region still recovering from a powerful earthquake in 2004, it is distinguished by overgrown forests and abundant rice fields.
 Koshirakura has less than 100 inhabitants (a third of its total population in 1980) and the average age is over 60.

-In the 20+ years of its existence, the workshop has brought together 300 participants from 46 countries, who have worked on a total of 18 built projects so far (including a bus shelter, pavilion, movie screen and viewing platform), and have made artefacts, films, maps and photographs.
-The workshop as a project, hopes to serve as an infrastructure for its social sustainability.
-It wishes to continue documenting a post-agricultural community in transition and to portray Koshirakura’s people and of the terrain they continue to cultivate.
+In the 20+ years of its existence, the workshop has brought together 400 participants from 52 countries, who have worked on a total of a number of built projects so far (including a bus shelter, two summer pavilions, a movie screen and a viewing platform), and have made artefacts, films, maps and photographs.
+The workshop as a project hopes to serve as an infrastructure for its social sustainability.
+It wishes to continue documenting a post-agricultural community in transition and to portray Koshirakura’s people and the terrain they continue to cultivate.